sschoenbeck/python-parser-XCSP2.1/README.md

 ### csp_benchmarks

-This file constains many of the XML files used for testing this parser.
+This directory constains many of the XML files used for testing this parser.
 It should be able to parse all of these files into `ProblemInstance` objects.

 ## Examples